lisacodesnow/interactive-rating-card/README.md

 - Live Site URL: [https://lisacodesnow.github.io/interactive-rating-card/]
 ## My process

-- Build out the site mobile first.
-In this case this card stays the same size regardless of the screen size.
+- Built the site mobile first.
+In this case this card stays the same size regardless of the screen size, so it has a fixed width.
 - Coded HTML first
-- This is my second project using SCSS so I build from out to in.
-Building the structure -Meaning I start with positiong all of the elements.
+- This is my second project using SCSS so I built from out to in.
+So I created my parent elements first and added the children last.
-  - I use flex, figure out padding, margins, etc...
+  - I used flexbox, figured the out padding, and margin spaces between elements.
-  - Color, line-height, and final tweeks goes last because its the tiny things
+  - Color, line-height, and final tweeks goes last because its the tiny things.

 ### Built with

+- Javascript
 - Semantic HTML5 markup
 - SCSS
 - Flexbox